golanguzb70/golang-template-manager/README.md

 sudo chmod 770 ./golang-template-manager/*
 ```
 2. Set alias to run bash commands easily.
-Put the following lines of script to your .bashrc, .zshrc or .profile depending on your OS and your choice.
+Add the following lines of script to your .bashrc, .zshrc or .profile depending on your OS and your choice.
 ```
 export TEMPLATE_PATH="~/go/golang-template-manager"
 alias newtemplate="~/golang-template-manager/main.sh"